anthropics/anthropic-sdk-ruby/README.md

 ## Installation

-ℹ️ The `anthropic-sdk-beta` gem name is temporary. [@alexrudall](https://github.com/alexrudall) will be transitioning the [anthropic gem name](https://github.com/alexrudall/anthropic) to this repository.
-Here's the timeline:

 - Early April, 2025: This library is released under the `anthropic-sdk-beta` gem name.
 We'll be gathering feedback from the community.

 - Late April/early May: Bump the version `1.0`, and transition the `anthropic` gem name to this repository.